vakhrymchuk/dev-test/BUSROUTES.md

 *Note: This smoke test only checks for compliance, not for correctness!*

-We will run some tests on your implementation.
-To gain some insight we opened up a simplified version of what we run.
+We will run some tests on your implementation, and because we are a friendly bunch of developers, we share a (simplified) version of what we run.
 There are some bash scripts located in the `tests/` directory:
 ```
 build_docker_image.sh
 run_test_docker.sh